MilanTwins/ai-prompt-tool/README.md

 The project is organized into the following main components:

-- `config/`: Contains configuration files for project instructions, codebase context, response format, and settings.
+- `config/`: Contains configuration files for project instructions, codebase context, settings, and formats.
-- `data/`: Stores generated data such as code structure and context.
+- `data/`: Stores generated data such as code structure, context, and the final prompt.
 - `scripts/`: Houses Python scripts for generating project structure and prompts.
 - `templates/`: Contains the Jinja2 template for the final prompt.